hyperledger/indy-node/getting-started.md

 # Getting Started with Indy
-**WARNING**: This Getting Started deprecated.
+**WARNING**: This Getting Started has been deprecated.
 Please, use [new Getting Started in Indy SDK](https://github.com/hyperledger/indy-sdk/blob/master/doc/getting-started/getting-started.md)

 ## A Developer Guide for an Implementation of the Indy Code Base